sanrobo206/saniconvalleyv1/index.md

 <div class="img-caption">POWER_CORE // QUANTUM NUCLEAR ARRAY</div>
 </div>
 <div class="p-text reveal-on-scroll">
 A major part of the residential area is the layout of the average house.
 Each house will look the same as the houses in San Jose but there is a major difference.
 Every house will have one robot for the backyard.
 Another robot is optional and will be for helping with the household tasks and has the ability to communicate with other bots.
 Just by sitting, and without needing a phone, you can use the bot to instantly talk to anyone you want.
-It like having a simulated visitor.
+It is like having a simulated visitor.
 You can also instantly order the bot to tell the backyard bot to give fruits or vegetables to the person you are talking to, virtually.
 The backyard has a vertical farm which has an enormous variety of fruits.
 These fruits use the shower and wasted tap water.
 Also after eating the fruits, the bot takes the remaining peel and uses it as compost, or uses the seed to grow another of that kind of plant.
 There is no sewage system, as the toilets and the shower drain are connected to a pipe which later goes to individual plants.
 </div>
 <div class="p-text reveal-on-scroll">
 Now, this city has a very strict zoning law.
 All of the existing houses can stay as it is, but every new house can have a maximum area of 3,000 square feet excluding the backyard, and the backyard will have a maximum area of 1,000 square feet.
 The maximum height of the house is two floors, with each floor being max, 8 feet.
 This is because our city is trying to make every house just the minimum size needed, so that there is more space for other major infrastructure, especially space for energy plants.
 For the industrial zone, the maximum floors are 5 floors, each floor having a height of 10 feet along with the maximum area being 5,000 square feet.
 No industrial building will need more space than that.
 Hospitals will be really big so that more people can be treated at once reducing the wait time.
 The maximum area is 100,000 square feet, along with the maximum floors being 10 floors, with each floor being 10 feet high.
 Just 5 of these hospitals is enough to handle the whole Sanicon Valley at once.